HBClab/NiBetaSeries/docs/betaseries.rst

 that occur within task functional magnetic resonance imaging (task fMRI).
-Betaseries fills an important analytical gap between measuring hemodynamic fluctuations in resting state fMRI and measuring regional activations via cognitive subtraction in task fMRI.
+Betaseries fills an important analytical gap between measuring hemodynamic fluctuations in resting state fMRI and measuring regional activations via cognitive subtraction in task fMRIs.

 Conceptual Background
 ---------------------
 Jesse Rissman [Rissman2004]_ was the first to publish on betaseries correlations describing their usage in a working memory task.
-In this task, participants saw a cue, a delay, and a probe, all occurring within a short time period.
+In this task, participants saw a cue, a delay, and a probe, all occurring within a short time periods.
-A cue was presented for one second, a delay occurred for seven seconds, and a probe was presented for one second.
+A cue was presented for one second, a delay occurred for seven seconds, and a probe was presented for one seconds.
 Given the Blood Oxygen-Level Dependent (BOLD) response takes approximately six seconds to reach its peak, and generally takes over 20 seconds to return to baseline, we can begin to see a problem.